 HTML Site Map

-A site map that lists all of your site’s pages and posts to visitors is not only a useful navigation tool for users, it can also help external applications discover more of your online content …
+A site map that displays all of your pages and posts to visitors is not only a useful navigation tool for users, it can also help external applications find your online content …

 Note: An HTML site map and an XML sitemap are two different things.
-HTML site maps are web pages that link to all other content on your site and provide readers with a logical map of how your content is structured, while XML sitemaps contain code that only search engine bots can read.
-Although Google will index your pages just using an XML sitemap (which a plugin like Yoast SEO can provide – see earlier section), allowing visitors to find more pages on your site can result in increased traffic.
+Although Google will index your site just using an XML sitemap (which plugins like Yoast SEO can provide – see earlier section), making it easier for visitors to find more pages on your site can result in increased traffic.

 404 Page Not Found – Another Source Of Web Traffic!

-When visitors enter the wrong URL into their browser or click on a dead hyperlink, they will normally be greeted with a 404 Not Found error page …
+When visitors searching online for your website enter the wrong URL or click on a hyperlink pointing to a page on your website that no longer exists, they will normally be presented with a 404 error page …

-(Configuring your 404 Not Found error page allows you to recover traffic that may otherwise be lost.)
+(Configuring your 404 page allows you to recover traffic that may otherwise be lost.)

-Although a 404 page can be set up on your server, there are several plugins for WordPress that allow you to easily configure your 404 page from your WordPress dashboard.
+Although a 404 error page can be set up in your server, there are several plugins for WordPress that allow you to easily configure your 404 page from your WordPress admin area.

-WordPress Traffic Automation System: Configuration Phase – Summary
+WordPress Traffic Automation System: Configuration Stage – Summary

-Once your website has been fully set up and expertly configured, all you need to do then to automatically generate traffic is post content regularly.
+Once your website has been fully set up and expertly configured, all you then need to do to start generating more traffic is post fresh content on a regular basis.

-The process of expertly configuring your WordPress site, however, can be quite involved and elaborate , requiring the configuration and integration of various components and external web properties …
+The process of expertly configuring a WordPress site, however, is quite involved , requiring the configuration and integration of different elements and external web properties …

-Once you have expertly configured your WordPress site, the next step is to automate the process.
-This step is covered in the next section of our series.
+Once you have configured your WordPress site, the next step is to automate the process.
+This step is covered in the next section of the WordPress Traffic System series.

-This tutorial is part of a comprehensive series of tutorials aimed at helping you learn how to grow your business online cost-effectively using a WordPress-driven website and proven online marketing methods.
+This tutorial is part of a comprehensive series of articles aimed at helping small business owners learn how to grow their business online using a WordPress website and proven marketing methods that are easy to implement.

-Would You Like To Get Notified When New Tutorials Are Published?
-Then Subscribe To WPCompendium.org!
+Get Notified When New WordPress Tutorials Are Published – Subscribe To Our Site!

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com